Frequently Asked Questions

 What are waypoints?

-• Free (teal stars): ~100 waypoints to get you started and aid in navigating to Lobster Areas
+- Free (teal stars): ~100 waypoints to get you started and aid in navigating to Lobster Zones

-• Your Waypoints (red stars): Hold a finger on the map screen for couple seconds (long press) and save your own spot anywhere you want
+- Your Waypoints (red stars): Hold a finger on the map screen for a couple seconds (long press) and save your own spot anywhere you want

 Do the waypoint names mean anything?